Golite Breeze Backpack Sierra Nevada range in winterfront cover In the Mountains - Not Over the Hill by Susan Alcorn

 For checking or booking bus service schedules and rates all over Spain, go to the ALSA bus line site www.alsa.es (an English button is on home page).

 Train ride is 1 hour to SJPP 4 times a day in summer.
-Plenty of rooms for rent in SJPP.
-Buy food for your day-hike over the mountain.

 From Pau